MobleyLab/chemper/docs/future.rst

 patterns.
-Thus, the next step is to essentially find the similarities and differences in ``ClusterGraph`` so that the most general SMIRKS can be used to maintain clustering as the user innputs, but not specify more information than necessary.
+Thus, the next step is to essentially find the similarities and differences in ``ClusterGraph`` so that the most general SMIRKS can be used to maintain clustering as the user inputs, but not specify more information than necessary.